zFl4wless/discord.js-typescript-template/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.

 ## 🐞 Bugs Found?